 Applications for Universal Credit can be made on the gov.uk website by clicking on the button.

-There are certain conditions that may mean you cannot claim Universal Credit.
-You can check for eligibility for benefits online.
+There are certain conditions that may mean you cannot claim Universal Credit, you can check for eligibility for benefits on GOV.UK.

 - your bank, building society or credit union account details